 Ups and Downs signed a new deal with the True Tone label (through PolyGram) which resulted in the release of the mini-album Sleepless in August 1986 and the single The Living Kind.
 To coincide with the singles release, Ups and Downs supported US visitors The Flamin’ Groovies on their Australian tour.

 The band ended its Mushroom association later in the year and moved to the Volition label for the 12″ EP Rash (1990).
-By the end of the the year the Atkinson’s had split Ups and Downs to form the decidedly noisier outfit Big Heavy Stuff.
+By the end of the year, the Atkinson’s had split Ups and Downs to form the decidedly noisier outfit Big Heavy Stuff.

 In recent years Ups & Downs have reunited for Australian shows.